-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can influence our overall health.
-You may have never considered monitoring humidity levels inside, or maybe you’re attempting to find just the right balance.
+You may have never thought about monitoring humidity levels in your home, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+But how do you know which system is the best for your house?

-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-There are a couple items you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to find out what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you assess your options.